xinhuang/xinhuang.github.com/_posts/2013-07-07-how-to-type-chinese-in-miktex.md

 ---
 layout: post
-title: "How to type Chinese in MikTex"
+title: "How to type Chinese in MiKTex"
 description: ""
 category:
 tags: [LaTeX, HowTo]
 ---
 {% include JB/setup %}

-After install MikTeX on Windows, and play around with some examples, you will recognize that the Chinese is not showing up.
+After install MiKTeX on Windows, and play around with some examples, you will recognize that the Chinese is not showing up.
 To fix this problem, you will
 need: